axieax/uni-notes/COMP6843 Notes/Reports/Report 1/Report 1.md

 <u>Impact:</u>

 As can be seen above, a normal user is able to access the admin portal content without initially knowing the correct access code.
-However, brute-forcing and trying every four-digit access code combination allows one to successfully find thee correct code and access the contents behind the authentication in less than two minutes.
+However, brute-forcing and trying every four-digit access code combination allows one to successfully find the correct code and access the contents behind the authentication in less than two minutes.

 <u>Remediation:</u>

 Since there are only 10<sup>4</sup> or 10000 such combinations of four-digit codes, someone is able to easily brute-force the authentication by trying each combination.
-Increasing the complexity of the code (such as having extra digits or using alphanumeric characters like a password) makes brute-forcing most costly.
-Incorporating rate limiting to the requests made slows down the process of brute-forcing, which makes finding the correct access code through a similar method definitely more time-consuming.
+Increasing the complexity of the code (such as having extra digits or using alphanumeric characters like a password) makes brute-forcing more costly.
+Incorporating rate-limiting to requests slows down the process of brute-forcing, which makes finding the correct access code through a similar method more time-consuming.
+In such a case, using a secure password instead may be a better alternative.
 However, as suggested in the image, this portal seems to be deprecated so the best form of prevention is to not have the endpoint in the first place by removing it.